Co-developing culturally appropriate lived experience videos about crystal methamphetamine

 • The reach and impact of the lived experience video resources

-Following the presentation, there will be a live Q&A session with questions from webinar attendees.
-This webinar will be relevant for researchers and community members.
+Following the presentation, there was a live Q&A session with questions from webinar attendees.
+This webinar is relevant for researchers and community members.

 Presenters: